albanpuech/risky-biscuits-project/README.md

   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/style_ranking_popularity.png?raw=true" max-height="200" title="Average position of each beer, ranked by number of reviews">
 </p>

-In summary, the ratings given to the beer styles between the various climates are significantly different.
-But, the ratings of the beer styles for the different climate factors are very similar.
+In summary, for each climate, the difference in the mean of the overall scores across beer styles is significantly different.
+However, for all beer styles, the overall score means across climate groups are very similar.
+This is the case with all of our climate groupings.
 Therefore, the beer style rankings don't seem to be affected by the climate.
 This can make us think that there is a different appreciation of the beers in general (ie. higher or lower ratings for all beer styles), but the order of their preference is the same.
-We therefore need to find a new parameter to investigate that could clarify the difference in ratings given to the various beers.
+We therefore need to find a new parameter to investigate, which could clarify the difference in ratings given to the various beers.

-One of the potential explanation for this is the fact that the chosen general types regroup many different kinds of beers in one.
-By investigating the beer's features to see if some had a big variation inside of each type, one was coming on top : the alcohol by volume (ABV), as one can see in the following plot.
+One of the potential explanations for this is the fact that the chosen general types regroup many different kinds of beers into one.
+By investigating the beer features we found that the alcohol by volume (ABV) has a big variability inside of each beer style, as one can see in the following plot.

 <p align="center">
   <br>
   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/abv_styles.png?raw=true" width="800" title="Horizontal boxplot of the ABV per beer style">
 </p>

+This plot shows, for each beer, the interquartile range, meaning that 50% of the beers of each style have an ABV value between the brackets.

+### Conclusion on beer styles and scores

+🍺 We saw earlier that the orders of the beer styles are the same across the climates.
+However, we also saw in the first part that for any beer style, the different scores varied across climates.

+🍺 A potential explanation would be that there is a large variability in the beer ABV within each style.
+Consequently, two people might like beers of the same style but that are actually very different with respect to their ABV.

+🍺 The styles are therefore not a good grouping factor when studying the correlation between climate and scores.

-It appears that the ABV varies a lot even inside of each beer style.
-This could explain why the orders of the beer styles are the same between the climates but the ratings are different.
-Indeed, the ABV could be a parameter that is more important than the beer style itself.
-We therefore decided to investigate the ABV and its relation to the ratings given to the beers.
+🍺 The ABV could be a parameter that is more important than the beer style itself.
+We therefore decided to investigate the ABV and its relation to the climate groups.

 ## 🍻 Climate and Alcohol Level of Beers

-[A group of researchers](https://dom.pitt.edu/people-drink-more-in-colder-regions-bataller-led-study-finds/) at the University of Pittsburgh found a negative correlation between climate factors and alcohol consumption.
-This means that, as climate factors like temperature drop, the average alcohol consumption increases.
-But does this mean that the average drink’s alcohol level rises or rather that people drink more alcoholic drinks in general?
+[A group of researchers](https://dom.pitt.edu/people-drink-more-in-colder-regions-bataller-led-study-finds/) at the University of Pittsburgh found a negative correlation between some climate factors and alcohol consumption.
+In particular, as the temperature drops, the average alcohol consumption increases.
+But does this mean that people drink a larger quantity of alcoholic drinks, or rather that people drink beverages of higher abv?
 Let’s investigate!

 ### Focusing on ABV per climate

 In order to do so, let’s study the ABV rating for each beer and find possible correlations with climate factors.
 We use the number of rankings given to a beer as a measure of popularity and their overall score as a measure of preference.
 As for the climate factors, we use the ones described earlier: climate, scheme, seasonal precipitation, and heat level.

+We plot below the distribution of the ABV of the reviewed beers:

 <p align="center">
   <br>